Form a Chapter

 1. A free Chapter Handbook

-and full planning and promotion packet for Play-the-Recorder Month,
+and full planning and promotion information for Play-the-Recorder Month,

 2. Eligibility to apply for Chapter Grants